-My pondering about what commands our sexual acting boiled down to this hypothesis – that the base of sexuality in practice is we’re dealing with two opposite character types, the “self-oriented” personality contra the “self-forgetting” character.
+My pondering about what commands our sexual acting has boiled down to this hypothesis – that the base of sexuality in practice is we’re dealing with two opposite character types, the “self-oriented” personality vs the “self-forgetting” character.

 If you belong to the first type your motivation for having sex is to satisfy your own sexual drive, your object is your own ego.
 Your primary focus is “me” and “my needs”.
 Sex is a clearly utilitarian activity: you have a physical need and you satisfy it.
 With whom or how is incidental.